By Sarah Huang, SMU School of Social Sciences

 With the kiddos from Project Bloom—truly one of the happiest experiences yet.

-2017 Undergraduate Applications are now open till 26 Mar 2017!
-Find out more about our Bachelor of Social Science programme today: http://bit.ly/2fu4b4t
+SMU’s undergraduate admissions is now open!
+Find out more about our Bachelor of Social Science programme today.

 You might also be interested in: